nmundt/dis08-ws2526/labs/06/README.md

 Provide your answers in a Jupyter notebook called `parse.ipynb`.

 > [!IMPORTANT]
-> - Commit ither a Markdown file `parse_contacts.md` or a bash script `parse_contacts.sh` that contains the regex expressions and commands to parse the contacts from `csv/contacts.csv`.
+> - Commit either a Markdown file `parse_contacts.md` or a bash script `parse_contacts.sh` that contains the regex expressions and commands to parse the contacts from `csv/contacts.csv`.
 > - Commit an executable Jupyter notebook `parse.ipynb` that gives answers to the questions about the ordered products.